sys-32Dev/IDS-Labs/README.md

 # Startup.R
 For all of the subsiquent R files to run properly, you must have the following prrequisites:\
-(unless you are part if the UCLA-IDS program, in that case this code will run naively in your schools provided RStudio Space.)\
+(unless you are part if the UCLA-IDS program, in that case this code will run natvely in your schools provided RStudio Space.)\
 R 4.2.2\
 Devtools\
 Run the startup.R to install mobilizr and other prerequisites.